drshahizan/special-topic-data-engineering/project/proposal/StaticIP/proposal.md

 ## 🧿 Scope
  The development of an electricity consumption analysis dashboard enables businesses and organizations to monitor their electricity consumption easily and efficiently as the dashboard will provide real-time data on electricity consumption and prices and offer actionable solutions to boost energy efficiency.

-- The electricity data source of Malaysia to be used in this project is scrapped using API through [climatiq]([https://www.climatiq.io/data/explorer?search=electricity-energy_source_grid_mix&region=MY]).
+- The electricity data source of Malaysia to be used in this project is scrapped using API through <a href="[https://www.climatiq.io/data/explorer?search=electricity-energy_source_grid_mix&region=MY]">climatiq</a>.
 Then, scrapped data will also be stored in MongoDB.

 - MongoDB's aggregation framework will be used as the main tool to extract insights from the data source and execute advanced queries and aggregations which involve pinpointing periods of high energy demand, examining unusual patterns of electricity usage.